The large Galois orbits conjecture under multiplicative degeneration: Introduction

 Our proof of \cref{main-bound} uses André's strategy from \cite[Ch.~X]{And89}: (i) near a point of multiplicative degeneration, the Taylor series of locally invariant periods of an abelian scheme (over~$\CC$) are G-functions; (ii) endomorphisms of fibres of the abelian scheme lead to algebraic relations between evaluations of the G-functions; (iii) by the ``Hasse principle for G-functions'', non-trivial global relations between evaluations of G-functions imply a height bound.
 We then use (iv) Masser--Wüstholz isogeny estimates to convert the height bound into a Galois bound, similarly to previous work on LGO in moduli spaces of abelian varieties.

 Since we deal with all endomorphism rings larger than~$\ZZ$, in particular including rings which inject into $\rM_g(\ZZ)$, points with these endomorphism rings may occur arbitrarily $p$-adically close to the point of multiplicative degeneration.
-Therefore, we have to construct relations which are between evaluations of G-functions at all relevant places, both archimedean and non-archimedean.
-Our new contributions in order to construct these relations are as follows.
+Therefore, we have to construct relations between evaluations of G-functions at all relevant places, both archimedean and non-archimedean.
+This paper's new contributions in order to construct these relations are as follows.